libretime/libretime/docs/vagrant.md

 ## Libvirt

-Setting the libvirt provider up on (Ubuntu and Debian)[#Ubuntu and Debian] is straight forward, using the distribution provided packages.
-While on (Other Distributions)[#Other Distributions] it can be built from within vagrant.
+Setting the libvirt provider up on Ubuntu and Debian is straight-forward, using the distribution provided packages.
+While on other distributions it can be built from within vagrant.

 If you try run a libvirt provided box after using a VirtualBox one, you will receive an
 error: